 - They perform poorly in examinations or tests.

-- Has low self-esteem.
+- They have low self-esteem.

 - They work on given projects or tasks at a slow pace.

 - They are not able to master skills.
-At other times they may not master skills which are educational in nature e.g. timetable.

 - They lose track of time.